zeek/package-manager/doc/source.rst

 ===========================

-:ref:`bro-pkg <bro-pkg>`, by default, is configured to obtain packages from a single "package source": the `Bro Packages Git Repository`_, which is hosted by and loosely curated by the Bro Team.
+:ref:`bro-pkg <bro-pkg>`, by default, is configured to obtain packages from a single "package source", the `Bro Packages Git Repository`_, which is hosted by and loosely curated by the Bro Team.
 However, users may :ref:`configure bro-pkg
 <bro-pkg-config-file>` to use other package sources: either ones they've set up
 themselves for organization purposes or those hosted by other third parties.